YS-P/SDOclust/README.md

 ## Methodology
 1. Data Splitting
 The dataset is divided into multiple splits of similar size.
-    - Dataset is divided into n equal splits, one used as split-A.

 2. Observer Model (Split-A)
 - SDOclust is run only on one split (split-A).